 Exhibition “Jewish Artists in Interwar Latvia: Searching”

-The exhibition in on display at Daugavpils Mark Rothko Art Center from 22 April to 26 June 2022.
+The exhibition was on display at the Daugavpils Mark Rothko Art Center from 22 April to 26 June 2022.

-The catalyst for this exhibition was an earlier show from 1939 in Riga and in Liepāja – The Jewish Graphics Exhibition with 252 exhibits featuring 60 artists from Latvia, Lithuania, Poland, Germany, the USA, the USSR and Palestine.
-The 1930s show was memorable for its scope and quality and for the fateful fact that for many artists, it became their final public display before WWII, for most – the last they would ever have this side of the grave.
+The catalyst for this exhibition was an earlier show from 1939 in Riga and in Liepāja – The Jewish Graphics Exhibition – which contained 252 exhibits featuring 60 artists from Latvia, Lithuania, Poland, Germany, the USA, the USSR and Palestine.
+The show was memorable in its time for its scope and quality and for the fateful fact that for many artists, it became their final public display before WWII, for most – the last they would ever have this side of the grave.

 The first exhibition of Jewish artists in Latvia ran from 15 November through 31 December 1920.
 Its catalyst and curator was artist and art historian Michael Yo.
 In the introduction to the exhibition catalogue, he wrote: “…The show represents the most significant trends, from traditional romanticism to the latest modernist pursuits.
 In any case, it paints a clear picture of the work of Jewish artists on Latvian soil.”
 And then he actually set the focus of public debate for the coming years, asking if there is such a thing as distinctively “Jewish art”, or are we simply talking about the work of artists who also happen to be Jews, mentioning “the cravings of art-starved Jewish popular masses” and wondering if “… a Jewish artist, rather than an artist who is also a Jew, will heed this fearsome call, the stormy coming of a new and mighty epoch”.

-However, several more years passed before any meaningful and visible activities began in the Jewish art life.
-On 17 February 1927, The Society of Jewish Artists was established with a broad aim to “invest collective effort in the promotion of art and craft and give material and moral support to member artists”, making no mention of any artistic or political goalposts.
-It brought together around 30 artists and mainly focused on exhibitions – five were held in just seven years.
-The shows were featured in the press, also Latvian, but some of the reviews were fairly critical.
-Despite real public interest, after 1932, the society stopped organising exhibitions, and after the coup by Kārlis Ulmanis, in September‑October 1934, it was closed as “politically undesirable”.
+However, several more years passed before any meaningful and visible activities began in the world of Jewish art.
+On 17 February 1927, The Society of Jewish Artists was established with a broad aim to “invest collective effort in the promotion of art and craft and give material and moral support to member artists”, making no mention of any artistic or political goals.
+It brought together around 30 artists and mainly focused on exhibitions – holding five in just seven years.
+The shows received attention from the press, including from local Latvian publications, though some of the reviews were fairly critical.
+Despite continued public interest, after 1932, the society stopped organizing exhibitions, and after the coup by Kārlis Ulmanis, in September‑October 1934, it was declared “politically undesirable” and forced to shut down.

-The work of several artists had a strong regional context – their range of themes included Latgalian landscape, local rural scenes and characteristic portraits of the residents.
-If many depictions of Daugavpils and Krāslava did not survive or are only known from reproductions in the press, the urban scenes by Moses Parparov have been preserved and give a fair idea of what critics called “charmingly captured genre realism, showing the distinctive way of life specific to Latgale and its people, including some typically Jewish characters.”
+Several artists displayed works with strong regional themes – including the Latgalian landscape, local rural scenes and characteristic portraits of residents.
+Though many depictions of Daugavpils and Krāslava did not survive or are known today only from reproductions in the press, the urban scenes by Moses Parparov that remain preserved give a fair idea of what critics called “charmingly captured genre realism, showing the distinctive way of life specific to Latgale and its people, including some typically Jewish characters.”

 The current exhibition is both an attempt to reflect on the pre-war shows by Jewish artists and to bring the work of some lesser-known creators to a broader audience.
-Some of them lacked even basic biographical data, so the exhibition was a joint and equal effort of curators and art historians.
+Some of the artists lacked even basic biographical data, so the exhibition is the result of a joint effort of curators and art historians.
 The title “Jewish Artists in the Interwar Latvia: Searching”, references not only the artists’ attempts to find their own identity but also the research process initiated by the curators.

 Exhibition curators: